Summary

 How does pill testing work?

 When you arrive at the service you will be asked to provide a small sample of your drugs.
-This is usually a tiny scraping of a pill or a bit of powder that a trained chemist will analyse.
+This is usually a tiny scraping of a pill or a bit of powder that a chemist will analyse.

-The talk may include:
+The talk may include information about:

-Drug checking does not make drugs safe and using drugs may still harm your health, even if you get them checked.
+Pill testing does not make drugs safe and using drugs may still harm your health, even if you get them checked.

 You will not get into trouble for using the pill testing service as it is legal to use.